 While the COVID-19 pandemic has changed our lives dramatically, back and neck problems are still as common as ever.
+In fact, some people are experiencing pain and other discomforts for the first time due to changes in their work locations and equipment as they moved from the office to home.
 The good news is that most spine conditions improve with time, physical exercise and getting back to your normal activities.

 During the pandemic, Michael W. Groff, MD, a neurosurgeon and the director of the Neurosurgical Spine Service at Brigham and Women’s Hospital, had a virtual visit with a patient who was having neck pain along with tingling and weakness in an arm.
 The patient had undergone a previous surgery with Dr. Groff and feared he might need another.